Big year: History of North American big years

 Although the pandemic continued to affect Big Years in 2021, especially with regards to travel between the United States and Canada, five birders cracked the Top Ten for the Contiguous 48 States region.
 Most notably, on December 18 Tiffany Kersten tied the record for the Contiguous 48 States with Smith's Longspur as #724.
 She followed it up by heading to Texas, where she got the Bat Falcon on the same day.
 Since the Bat Falcon was not yet listed on the ABA Checklist, she officially set the new record on December 23, with Northern Lapwing.
+She ended the year with 726 species.
 Charlie Bostwick had the 5th-highest Big Year for the ABA Region, the United States and the Contiguous 48 States.
 David McQuade, Tammy McQuade and Jason Vassallo also had exceptional Big Years for the Contiguous 48 States.
 With this, their third consecutive 700+ year, the McQuade's matched the Deans as the only birders with three years with 700 or more species.

-2022 will certainly be a notable year.
-In July 2022 David and Tammy McQuade became the first birders to top 700 in four separate years.
-On July 22, Ruben and Victor Stoll had both Nelson's and Saltmarsh Sparrows at Maine's Scarborough Marsh, breaking Tiffany Kersten's record for the Contiguous 48 States; they ended the year with 750 species (plus a provisional Southern Lapwing).
-On October 19th, Mark O'Keefe reached 700 for the ABA Region.
+2022 was a notable year.
+In July, David and Tammy McQuade became the first birders to top 700 in four separate years.
+They also had the top list for the AOU Region (which includes Mexico and Central America), becoming the first birders to have the highest list in both the ABA and AOU during the same year.
+On July 22, Ruben and Victor Stoll had both Nelson's and Saltmarsh Sparrows at Maine's Scarborough Marsh, breaking Tiffany Kersten's record for the Contiguous 48 States; they ended the year with 751 species.
+On October 19, Mark O'Keefe reached 700 for the ABA Region.
 The milestone bird was the Variegated Flycatcher in his home state of Michigan.
 O'Keefe ended the year with 706, while Nathan Goldberg had 702 for the ABA Region.

+In 2023, for the first time, nine birders garnered over 700 species in the ABA Region.
+On July 30, 2023, David and Tammy McQuade reached 700 species for the fifth consecutive year.
+They ended the year with 799 species.
+In addition to having the top ABA Big Year during 2023, they were also on top of the AOU year list for the second year in a row.
+Other birders who topped 700 species in the ABA Region included Gino Ellison (790), Nick Komar (782), Linus Blomqvist (761), Bud Younts (731), Brenda and Jim Carpenter (716; the third married couple to top 700), and Bill Kaempfer (709).
+In the Continental ABA Region, the McQuades had 748, Ellison had 735, and Komar had 730.
+In the Lower 48 (Contiguous) Region, the McQuades had 705.